software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 > Exercise 4
 >
+> To classify frontend-related and backend-related issues, create two new [labels](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/managing-labels): "frontend" and "backend".
+Add the "frontend" label for issues that are related to the frontend implementation and the "backend" label for issues that are related to the backend implementation.
+You can also consider if you also need other kind labels to classify issues.

+{: .important-title }

+> Exercise 5
+>
 > Create an issue for each _user story_.
 Add the "user story" label for each issue.
 Set the Sprint milestone and add the issues to the backlog.

 {: .important-title }

-> Exercise 5
+> Exercise 6
 >
 > Plan the tasks for the first user story, "{{site.sprint_2_user_story_1}}".
 Read the Product Owner's Sprint Planning description regarding the user story again and split it into small coding tasks.
 >